Thiyl radical

 In chemistry, a thiyl radical has the formula RS, sometimes written RS• to emphasize that they are free radicals.
 R is typically an alkyl or aryl substituent.
-Because S–H bonds are about 20% weaker than C–H bonds, thiyl radicals are relatively easily generated from thiols RSH.
-Thiyl radicals are intermediates in the thiol-ene reaction, which is the basis of some polymeric coatings and adhesives.
-They are generated by hydrogen-atom abstraction from thiols using initiators such as AIBN:
+Because S–H bonds are about 20% weaker than C–H bonds, thiyl radicals are relatively easily generated from thiols (RSH).
+Thiyl radicals are regularly invoked as intermediates in some biochemical reactions.

+Formation

+Thiyl radicals are generated by hydrogen-atom abstraction from thiols.
+The radical initiator AIBN is proposed to generate thiyl radicals from thiols: